enfabrica/enkit/bazel/linux/README.md

 ## Testing a kernel module
 1. Build a kernel module following the instructions above
 2. Add an `http_file(name="rootfs-img", ...)` rule in your repository WORKSPACE file (same for the executable kernel image)
+   * Check out the *generate_custom_archive.sh* [instructions](https://github.com/enfabrica/enkit/blob/master/kbuild/utils/README.md) if you don't know how to generate a suitable  user-mode linux executable image
-3. Add a `kernel_test(name="my-kernel-module-test", module=":my-kernel-module", kernel_image="@kernel-img//file", rootfs_image="@rootfs-img//file")` rule inside your BUILD.bazel file in your kernel module directory
+4. Add a `kernel_test(name="my-kernel-module-test", module=":my-kernel-module", kernel_image="@kernel-img//file", rootfs_image="@rootfs-img//file")` rule inside your BUILD.bazel file in your kernel module directory
-4. Test the kernel running `bazel test :my-kernel-module-test`
+5. Test the kernel running `bazel test :my-kernel-module-test`

 **NOTE**: currently we only support KUnit tests, i.e. your kernel module must define a *kunit_suite_test* as documented [here](https://kunit.dev/third_party/kernel/docs/start.html#writing-your-first-test).
 Moreover, it is expected that the rootfs image you provide will take care of: